ykurtser/Project2SmartContract/README.md

 To deploy project's PackageManager developed by us, run command:

-                             truffle migrate –reset –network <network name>
+                             truffle migrate --reset --network <network name>

-The –reset flag is for a new deployment of the contract, if not used the migrations contract will allow contract to be deployed only once, to avoid ether spending by mistake.
+The –-reset flag is for a new deployment of the contract, if not used the migrations contract will allow contract to be deployed only once, to avoid ether spending by mistake.
-The –network flag specifies the network contract will be deployed to.
+The -–network flag specifies the network contract will be deployed to.
 Truffle provides a system for managing the compilation and deployment artifacts for each network, and does so in a way that simplifies final application deployment.
 The network must be configured in ./truffle.js.  the currently configured networks we have used are ganache (on local node), rinkeby and ropsten.
 For more details go to: https://truffleframework.com/docs/truffle/advanced/networks-and-app-deployment

 For testing, all test files should be located in the ./test directory.
 Truffle will only run test files with the following file extensions: .js, .es, .es6, and .jsx, and .sol.
 All other files are ignored.
 Run command:

-                     truffle test .pathToTestFile/testFile.js –network  <network name>
+                     truffle test .pathToTestFile/testFile.js --network  <network name>

 https://truffleframework.com/docs/truffle/testing/writing-tests-in-javascript
 ### Android app